First Nations, Inuit and Métis Students

 Indigenous STEM Mentorship Program

-Connecting First Nation, Inuit and Métis undergraduate students in any STEM program at the University of Guelph with faculty in the biological sciences for one-on-one mentorship.
+Connecting First Nation, Inuit and Métis undergraduate students in any STEM program at the University of Guelph with faculty in science and engineering for one-on-one mentorship.

 The Indigenous Student Society (ISS) is a club accredited through the Central Student Association.
 The ISS hopes to be a source of community and amplify the voices of First Nations, Métis and Inuit students.
 Email them at email@example.com or follow them on social media on Facebook at uofgISS or on Instagram at uog_iss.